 Get to know the members of the Land O’Lakes Co-op with a seasonal look at family life on the dairy farm.

 Thumbprint cookies with a buttery base, filled with raspberry preserves and drizzled with an almond glaze.
-They're special to serve, yet easy on your baking budget.
+These raspberry thumbprint cookies are special to serve, yet easy on your baking budget.

-Combine softened butter, sugar and 1/2 teaspoon almond extract in large bowl.
+Combine softened butter, sugar and 1/2 teaspoon almond flavoring in bowl.
 Beat at medium speed, scraping bowl often, until creamy.
 Add

 flour; beat at low speed, scraping bowl often, until well mixed.
 Cover; refrigerate at least 1 hour or until firm.

 Shape dough into 1-inch balls.
 Place 2 inches apart onto ungreased cookie sheets.
 Make indentation in center of each cookie with thumb (edges may crack slightly).
 Fill each indentation with about 1/4 teaspoon jam.

 Bake 14-18 minutes or until edges are lightly browned.
 Let stand 1 minute on cookie sheets; remove to cooling rack.
 Cool completely.

 Combine all glaze ingredients in bowl with whisk until smooth.
 Drizzle over cookies.